 In conclusion as Gura and because the court in Paris said on its website.
 It saying that the 2011 law “conforms to the constitution” and is not “disproportionate”.

 Finally, France banned fracking in 2011 and canceled exploration licenses held by companies including Schuepbach and Total SA.
-They are the country’s biggest oil company and were done after protests by environmental groups.
+They are the country’s biggest oil company.
+Also and were done after protests by environmental groups.

 So consequently Schuepbach Energy LLC is a Dallas-based explorer.
 They complained to the court that the law was unfair.
-Especially now after having two exploration permits revoked because of the ban.
+Especially now after having two exploration permits revoked.
+All because of the ban.

-The court ruled that in imposing the ban, lawmakers were pursuing a legitimate goal in the general interest of protecting the environment and noted differences between geothermal and shale gas exploration techniques.
+The court ruled that in imposing the ban, lawmakers were pursuing a legitimate goal.
+Especially in the general interest of protecting the environment and noted differences between geothermal and shale gas exploration techniques.
 The court also rejected an argument that the ban went against property rights.

 Therefore and finally, French President François Hollande has said France won’t allow exploration of shale gas energy.
 This is because more importantly the country seeks to go green.
 I mean reduce its reliance on nuclear energy and keep down costs for consumers.